Skip to content

 Why oxio makes sense for Shaw territory residents

-Here's the reality: if you're in BC, Alberta, Saskatchewan, or Manitoba, oxio often delivers your internet over the exact same Shaw cables.
+Here is the reality: if you are in BC, Alberta, Saskatchewan, or Manitoba, oxio often delivers your internet over the exact same Shaw cables.
 You get Shaw's network reliability with oxio's pricing model and customer experience.

 Shaw's network is excellent.
 Their business model is typical Big Telecom. oxio gives you the former without the latter.